 The Dakota called this river Maya-waka-wapan, or "remarkable river with steep places."
-Heavily wooded banks meander through farmland, and numerous bluffs?some 150 to 200 feet high?add to the beauty of the river.
+Heavily wooded banks meander through the farmland of southwestern Minnesota.
+Numerous bluffs - some 150 to 200 feet high - add to the beauty of the river.
 Considered to be family friendly, it is primarily a flat water river with some riffles and Class I rapids.
-About rapids classes.
-Tell me more about this river's landscape, wildlife, and history.
+The gradient of the Chippewa River is 4 1/2 feet per mile.

 Eating fish from a Minnesota river or lake?
 Read the MN Department of Health's fish consumption advisory.